Getting to Grips with OFAC’s Gray Areas: An Analytical Framework for Dealing with Uncertainty

 ACSS webinars conduct audience polls that will give you vital benchmarking data so you can measure your sanctions compliance against others.

-Registered attendees can request a Certiﬁcate of Attendance to demonstrate training to auditors and regulators.
+Attendees who attend the live session will get a Certiﬁcate of Attendance to demonstrate training to auditors and regulators.
 For any assistance please

 Brian is a Director and founder of Sanctions Inc., home of the TURBOFAC (sanctions.org) suite of post-screening sanctions solutions.
 Brian’s principal focus is on the maintenance and advancement of the TURBOFAC U.S. Sanctions Guided Interview System and the TURBOFAC Comprehensive U.S. Sanctions Research System and Encyclopedia.
 Brian’s work in creating and maintaining TURBOFAC entails the thorough review and annotation of every consequential statement attributable to OFAC, in addition to the transformation of the entirety of the OFAC-administered sanctions architecture into a single, multiple-choice “guided interview” program.